isamu-isozaki/teamai_test/sales-training/index.html.md

 Say three short words:

-“I don’t understand.”
+“I don’t understand.�

-While some reps might be afraid to say these words and reveal a chink in their “trusted advisor” armor, let me make the case for why this is the best option when you’re truly stumped.
+While some reps might be afraid to say these words and reveal a chink in their “trusted advisor� armor, let me make the case for why this is the best option when you’re truly stumped.

-#### “I don’t understand” allows you to clarify.
+#### “I don’t understand� allows you to clarify.
 Understanding exactly what your prospect is saying allows you to avoid deal-disrupting miscommunications down the road.
 With this opening, the prospect can explain the question further so you can gather as much information as possible before responding.

 #### "I don't understand" provides an opportunity to follow up.